 Some of the dangers associated with winter storms include loss of heat, power and telephone service and a shortage of supplies.

 It is important to put together a home emergency supply kit.
-The list would include:
+The list would include some of the following items.
+The complete list can be found HERE:

 - Flahlights with extra batteries